(Author’s Note: Dear Everyone, here is the opening of my novella RETURNING TO THE WAVES)

-“Well, actually,” stated Mrs. Herb, “there’s black walnuts for one thing, and basswood flowers, and violet leaves and wild garlic and—” but right then Lopeda, who had been softly snoring behind Mary and Louise, awoke.
+“Well, actually,” stated Mrs. Herb, “there’s black walnuts for one thing, and basswood flowers, and violet leaves and wild garlic and—” but right then Lopeda, who had been softly snoring behind Mary and Louis, awoke.

 Lopeda: “I just flew in a dream along the coast to the north.
 There’s people that are like Cedar Waxwings up there.
 Or they speak like them.
 They’re super into passing food from mouth to mouth and this seems to be part of some type of musical drama they’d put on.
 They’re all very beautiful.”

 Louis: “Yes, I’ve heard them, I think.
 When they party it’s like their songs pass above us but catch in my head, too, like they stop and grip my thoughts like branches, and even pick them like berries to feed each other.”

 “See, Anacropolis, we’re pretty boring compared to most people,” said Crème Fraiche.

 Mary introduced her sister: “Anacropolis, have you ever met my sister Lopeda?
 She lives on the coast down south.”